Harvest

 The threshing machine and tractor were ready and soon bundles of grain were thrown on and harvest began.
 All went well in the morning, and before we knew it the dinner bell rang and it was time to clean up for the noon meal.

-Out of the kitchen came platters of fried chicken just butchered that morning, bowls of steaming mashed potatoes and gravy, green beans flavored with bacon and onion, plates of summer dill pickles, and baskets of fresh bread just made that morning.
-All was quiet as the men all ate.
-Then plates were removed and out came the pies for dessert.
+Out of the kitchen came platters of fried chicken just butchered that morning, bowls of steaming mashed potatoes and gravy, green beans flavored with bacon and onion, plates of summer dill pickles and baskets of freshly baked bread.
+All was quiet as the men ate.
+The plates were then removed and out came the pies for dessert.

 After everyone had their fill and had a short rest, the harvest started up again.
 By later that afternoon they were ready to shut down for the day and returned to the yard for coffee, sandwiches and chocolate cake.

 Soon the neighbor men returned to their homes to do their chores and have a rest.
-Tomorrow was another day and the work of another day of harvest.
+Tomorrow was another day of harvest.

 Food